Schools and programs for troubled youth

-White River Academy is a therapeutic boarding school for troubled adolescent males aged between 12 and 17, located in Delta, Utah.
+White River academy is a residential treatment center for young men with an academic structure in Delta, Utah.
 We provide a safe, secure and structured environment for troubled children to confront and overcome their issues, allowing them to develop into the men they are meant to be.
 Using an experiential learning approach that prompts students to think about what they do, we stand out from typical programs for troubled youth by combining therapeutic programming, a customized academic curriculum and community service to foster personal growth and create men of character and integrity.

 The White River Academy is not a “school for bad kids” nor does it rely on the negative reinforcement tactics of boot camp schools for boys.
 Unlike most troubled youth programs and reform schools for boys, we welcome international students, enriching the quality of education and social interaction in the program.